Tdude/media-folder-dragdrop/README.md

 ## Challenges

 I spent a lot of time trying to get the seemingly simple task of filtering the WordPress Media Library in list view by custom "folders" (taxonomies) to work with the default UI.
-Unfortunately, WordPress does not natively support this for attachments, and attempts to integrate custom taxonomies for filtering in the Media Library list view are met with significant limitations.
+Unfortunately, WordPress does not natively support this for attachments, and attempts to integrate custom taxonomies for filtering in the Media Library list view are met with *significant* limitations.
+I am sure someone has tried.

-There are unresolved tickets in the WordPress Core Trac regarding this issue, but as of now, no official solution exists.
+There are unresolved tickets in the WordPress Core Trac regarding this issue from back when Jimi Hendrix burned guitars, but as of now, no official solution exists that I could find.
+Except for bloated or pay versions of course. *-Hey Wordpress, where you going with that gun in your hand?*...
+I Wonder if Matt M gets me expelled from Github now? :)

 If you have any ideas on how to make this work without creating a custom post type, please let me know!
 In my opinion, this is a shortcoming in WordPress that forces developers to create custom UI for media filtering-something that should be available by default.
+You need it if you have anything more than a hundred files.

 > See: [WordPress Core Ticket #22938](https://core.trac.wordpress.org/ticket/22938) – "Allow filtering of media library by custom taxonomy".

 ## Features

 - Adds a hierarchical **Media Folder** taxonomy for media attachments.
-- Drag-and-drop interface to move media files between folders.
+- WIP: Drag-and-drop interface to move media files between folders.
 - AJAX-powered folder creation and folder tree retrieval.
 - Custom admin submenu pages for filtering media by folder and adding new folders.
 - Folder filtering view with pagination and bulk actions UI.